ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 ### Examples

-The examples will help you know the difference between using processes and threads.
-Moreover, it will give an idea when parallel processing would make a difference and reduce the time.
-These are dummy examples where the fitness function is made to always return 0.
+These examples will help you see the difference between using processes and threads.
+They also give an idea of when parallel processing makes a difference and reduces the time.
+These are dummy examples where the fitness function always returns 0.

 The first example uses 10 genes, 5 solutions in the population where only 3 solutions mate, and 9999 generations.
 The fitness function uses a `for` loop with 100 iterations just to have some calculations.
 In the constructor of the `pygad.GA` class, `parallel_processing=None` means no parallel processing is used.